t-bucchi/minipro/README.md

 your homedir.
 Use the `rpmdev-setuptree` command to create the rpmbuild directory tree if it does not exist yet.

-Since minipro does not yet make official releases with version numbers and tags, it will build the master branch by default.

 Then use these commands to download the source tarballs from Gitlab and build the package for Fedora and CentOS: